supplefrog/linked-blog-md/publish/MySQL (Admin).md

 `sysconfig.ibd` - tablespace for sys_config table - stores sys schema configuration settings

-sys schema - obtains the following from data dictionary
+sys schema - obtains the following info from resp schemas

 Views: Summarize and present Performance Schema (and sometimes Information Schema) data in a more user-friendly and actionable way.
 Examples include views for I/O latency, memory usage, statement summaries, schema information, and more.